dcheever88/my-social-net/README.md

 # my-social-net
 (Social Network API)

+This is an API for a simple social media application that will allow users to write and share thoughts.
+Users can add other users as friends, and respond to each other's thoughts with replies.

 ## User Story
 As a social media startup
 I want an API for my social network that uses a NoSQL database